joejansen/sauntering-snail/content/homepage/camper.md

 This is a very comfortable and fully featured pop up camper and we had a blast living in it.
 I wrote more about [our assessment of the camper in this blog post](https://www.truckcamperadventure.com/review-of-the-palomino-ss-1200-pop-up-truck-camper/) from July 2021.

+We just spent a few days in May 2022 doing a deep clean in the camper and putting a fresh sealing on the roof and exterior and the camper looks better than new.

 ---

 ### Upgrades we've made to the camper